Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Blue Waterfalls of Costa Rica

-Last on our list, is Blue Waterfalls, also known as ‘Catarata Las Gemelas.’
+Last on our list is Blue Waterfalls, also known as ‘Catarata Las Gemelas.’
 These two waterfalls are like nature’s double treat, standing together and showing how beautiful they can be.
-What sets them apart is the incredible blue color, all thanks to some volcanic minerals going in the crystal-clear water.
+What sets them apart is the incredible blue color, all thanks to some volcanic minerals going into the crystal-clear water.

 Bajos del Toro waterfall hike